Frank Howson: Personal life and death

-Howson has been debilitated, at times, by Spasmodic Dysphonia which affects his voice; it is periodically mitigated by Botox injections into his larynx.
+Howson was debilitated, at times, by Spasmodic Dysphonia which affected his voice; it was periodically mitigated by Botox injections into his larynx.

 His gravelly voice can be heard in a 2005 radio interview with Paul Harris and Brett Cropley of 3RRR on Film Buffs' Forecast.

 John Michael Howson is his cousin.

+Howson died on 9 February 2024, at the age of 71.

 Subsequent career

 Hollywood hiatus

 Howson was on the Crystal Prix Jury for the 1997 Cannes Film Festival.
 From 1997 to 2005 Howson worked and lived in Hollywood.
 He served on the board of directors for the Starlight Children's Foundation of California.

 Mr. Insincere, (written / performed by Howson) appears in the Disney movie Burn Hollywood Burn (1998), starring Eric Idle (as Alan Smithee) and Ryan O'Neal; with Whoopi Goldberg, Jackie Chan, Sylvester Stallone, and Robert Evans.
 Howson was asked by Steven Berkoff to direct the TV version of Berkoff's international hit theatre show Shakespeare's Villains (2002).

-Recently Howson has completed writing his memoirs on the film industry A Life in the Circus, and wrote songs for Steve Housden's (Little River Band lead guitarist) solo album.
+Howson later completed writing his memoirs on the film industry A Life in the Circus, and wrote songs for Steve Housden's (Little River Band lead guitarist) solo album.

 MUFF & more

-Richard Wolstencroft formed MUFF in 2000 and appointed Howson as President of the Jury.
+Richard Wolstencroft formed MUFF in 2000 and appointed Howson as president of the jury.
 Boulevard Films' The Intruder (directed by Wolstencroft) and The Final Stage (directed by Howson) were both presented at the 2005 festival.
 The following year saw Howson's film Remembering Nigel tie with Penny by John King for MUFF's 2006 Best Short Film award.

 He acted and was a script editor in a Wolstencroft film, The Beautiful and Damned.

-Howson currently serves as a board member of Open Channel, a non-profit organisation that supports young filmmakers.
-Recently Howson was invited to direct the premiere production of the short play The Replacement Son for the Short and Sweet festival at Melbourne's Arts Centre in December '07.
+Howson later served as a board member of Open Channel, a non-profit organisation that supports young filmmakers.
+Howson was invited to direct the premiere production of the short play The Replacement Son for the Short and Sweet festival at Melbourne's Arts Centre in December 2007.

-Some excerpts from Howson's film Flynn can be seen in the new documentary on the life of Errol Flynn, The Tasmanian Devil.
+Some excerpts from Howson's film Flynn can be seen in documentary on the life of Errol Flynn, The Tasmanian Devil.

 The new release book The Actors' Handbook by Marnie Hill, published by AT2, contains an interview with him.

 Howson in 2012 and 2013 wrote and directed two sell-out seasons of the musical "Genesis To Broadway" at Chapel Off Chapel, Melbourne.
 Cast member Fem Belling was nominated for a Green Room Award for Best Performance in a Musical.

+Critical appraisal

+According to a profile in Filmink Howson's films:

+Explore recurring themes as much as any auteur: the culture clash between Australia and the US, the importance of artists remaining relevant, what constitutes selling out, the sacrifices to “make it” in show business, the struggles of middle-aged men, a love of theatre and music, the difficulty of maintaining a long-term romantic relationship, adoring shots of Melbourne (Howson could be perhaps the most Melbourne-philic film producer of them all).